ByMynix/CouInjector/README.md

 # Compile
-In this project "CouInjector" resources were embedded, among others from MamboInjector (repository to come) and a console application (repository to come) that takes care of an auto-update.
-These resources can of course be replaced by compiling the 2 applications mentioned and then embedding them as resources.
+In this project "CouInjector" resources were embedded, among others, the resource "Injection", i.e. the injection file (branch in preparation) and the resource "Updater", a console application as auto-updater [Click here](https://github.com/ByMynix/CouInjector/tree/CouInjector-Auto-Updater), which takes care of automatic updates.
+These two resources can of course be replaced by compiling the two applications mentioned and then embedding them as resources.

 Compile it in Release / x86